thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 Finally, I want Pasture to run as a persistent background process, rather than running once like the cowsay command line tool.
 It needs to listen for incoming requests and serve out cows as needed.
-To set this up, I'll first have to create a `file` resource to define the service, then use a `service` resource to ensure that it's running.
+To set this up, I'll first have to create another `file` resource to define the service, then use a `service` resource to ensure that it's running.

 ## Getting started